hakbar0/The-Portal-Test/README.md

 # The-Portal-Test
-A command line portal to sort orders and dind the optimal route through the warehouse.
+A command line portal to sort orders and find the optimal route through the warehouse.

 ## Getting Started